thomasblanchard-dev/just-a-sip/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - Spiritueux
+# Code of Conduct - Just a Sip

 ## Our Pledge